-INSPECTION SYSTEM TODAY: provides for control only over formal compliance with requirements, but not over minimization of risks as well as uses punishment measures instead of persuasion methods.
+INSPECTION SYSTEM TODAY: provides for control only over formal compliance with requirements, but not over the minimization of risks, as well as the use of punishment measures rather than persuasion methods.

-WE PROPOSE: to reorient the system of state supervision (control) to the risk management system.
+WE PROPOSE: to reorient the system of state supervision (control) to a risk management system.

 A number of draft regulations, which are the basis for introducing a new risk management system, have been ALREADY developed.